 Are you ready to make a difference in your community?
 Prepare for a career serving others and working collaboratively to ensure our communities are safe, healthy and vibrant in our Criminal Justice – Policing program.
-In this two-year program, you’ll gain insight into the criminal justice system and criminal and procedural law while developing communication skills.
+In our two-year Criminal Justice – Policing program, you’ll gain insight into the criminal justice system, including procedural law, and you will build the competencies that public safety agencies are looking for in successful applicants.
 Through many experiential learning opportunities, you’ll have the opportunity to apply theory and your knowledge in our specialized learning spaces.

 You'll leave our program with a comprehensive understanding of the criminal justice system and a valuable range of practical skills and abilities.
-You'll be ready to do justice with:
+You'll be ready to do justice, as either a sworn public safety officer or as a civilian employee, with:

 - Emergency Services

 - Federal Enforcement Agencies such as Royal Canadian Mounted Police, Canada Border Services, Correctional Service Canada, CSIS

 - Provincial Enforcement and Protection Services including Sheriffs

 4 state-of-the-art learning spaces:

 courtroom, crisis apartment, conflict resolution simulators and interviewing rooms

 can be earned in just over two years with our common first year for Criminal Justice – Policing and Correctional Studies programs